Yes, this is a picture of a bathroom, my bathroom to be exact and today this is my happy place.

 Lately, our house has been in shambles.
 Rooms are pulled apart for de-cluttering, painting, renovation, and what is not torn apart is tore-up with kid’s toys and madness.
 It drives me insane to have to walk through an obstacle course or have to move things to get to another place in the house!

 My bathroom was one of our first renovation (DIY) projects.
 We tore out and replaced the old vanity with something like a unique black bathroom vanity, installed wainscoting on the walls, laid new flooring, painted, installed new hardware in the shower, and redid the decor.
 It has taken many weeks to complete this little room because Hubby and I have been working on it over the weekends in between schoolwork and the kids driving us crazy.
+If I knew it was going to be that much hassle between the kids and school I might have been more inclined to get in contact with a company such as a bathroom renovation in Melbourne as an example.

 The last piece of hardware was installed in the shower today, and I finally was able to bath in my own bathroom again instead of upstairs in the one that boys share.
 It made such a huge difference in the way I felt to be able to walk into a clean, uncluttered space.
 I felt instantly happier, and peaceful.